History of the Jews in Pennsylvania: Reading

 A city in Berks County.
 A few Jewish immigrants settled here before 1847, when Reading became a city.
 In 1864, a cemetery plot was acquired in the southern part of the city, and in the same year Congregation Oheb Sholom was founded with about fifteen charter members, most of them South-Germans.

 In 1884, a house of worship, located on Chestnut Street near Pearl Street, was bought from the Evangelical Church, and, after being rebuilt, it was dedicated July 31, 1885, by Isaac M. Wise.
 A rabbi and Sabbath-school teacher was engaged; and Reform service of a moderate type was instituted.
 In 1897 Rabbi Julius Frank, introduced the Union Prayer Book and full Reform service.
 In 1898 the congregation bought another cemetery at Shillington, three miles (5 km) from the city, the old one being vacated, and about sixty bodies were removed to the new burial-ground.
 Connected with the congregation are the Ladies' Hebrew Aid Society and the Ladies' Auxiliary.

 Reading's Conservative Jewish synagogue, Kesher Zion, was founded in 1929 from the merger of two other synagogues, and has been located across the street from City Park since 1950.
+Today the Reform Congregation Oheb Sholom and the Conservative synagogue Kesher Zion share a Temple in Wyomissing Hills, PA.

 The Orthodox Jewish element, consisting entirely of Russian and Polish immigrants or their descendants, combined in 1887 and formed Congregation Shomrei Habrith.
 Their house of worship was located on North 8th street.
 A Hebrew School, that was situated on Moss street, is connected with this congregation.
 Today, Shomrei Habrith has moved to a newer, and better location better to serve the communities needs, with its rabbi, Yosef Lipsker, ho also represents the local Chabad Lubavitch movement.

 Reading has a population of about 90,000, of whom approximately 800 are Jews.
 Most of these are engaged in mercantile life, and a few are manufacturers.
 Ben Austrian, a painter of still life, has gained a reputation in the artistic world.
-There is also a pastor of Spanish-Jewish (Sephardic) ancestry serving in the city of Reading.
-Albert Boscov is a member of the Jewish community of Reading, PA.
-Bootlegger Max Hassel, a Jewish bootlegger during Prohibition, operated from Reading, PA.
+There was also a pastor of Hebrew-Spanish (Sephardic) ancestry, a non-Mennonite, in the city of Reading with the Atlantic Coast Conference of the Mennonite Church USA.
+Albert Boscov was a member of the Jewish community of Reading, PA.
+Max Hassel, a bootlegger during Prohibition, operated from Reading, PA.